 |

 The Wolf’s Trail, by Thomas D. Peacock, and published by Holy Cow!
-Press, this story tells of Zhi-Shay, an elder wolf, and a litter of young wolves living somewhere on the side of a hill overlooking the river that flows through Nagahchiwangong in Northern Minnesota.
-Winner of Minnesota Library Association independent fiction 2020 and 2023 One Book Northland selection.
+Press, this story tells of Zhi-Shay, an elder wolf, and a litter of young wolves Winner of Minnesota Library Association independent fiction 2020 and 2023 One Book Northland selection.

 A site with more book information and wolf-related resources is available here: www.thewolfstrail.com Retail Price: $16.95 |